wevm/abitype/README.md

 - **`FixedArrayLengthLowerBound`** — Lower bound for fixed array length.
 Defaults to `1`.
 - **`FixedArrayLengthUpperBound`** — Upper bound for fixed array length.
 Defaults to `5`.

 Configuration options are customizable using [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
-First, create a declaration file (e.g. `abitype.d.ts`) in your project source and then extend the `Config` interface:
+Just extend the `Config` interface either directly in your code or in a `d.ts` file (e.g. `abi.d.ts`):

 ```ts
 declare module 'abitype' {